 If your company is your body, then your brand is your face, both sensing and communicating.
-Your face not only tells the world who you are, but based on the cues it receives, informs your brain and body as to where you are.
-It works very much like a brand, which should be engaging both your internal organisation and the public with your business in deep, meaningful ways.
-So says Christo Maritz of Cape Town design agency INFESTATION.
+Your face not only tells the world who you are, but based on the cues it receives, it also informs your brain and body about where you are.
+Your brand works in the same way.
+Your brand should be engaging with your business both internally and externally with your audience in deep, meaningful ways.

-So what is the difference between a visual identity and a brand?
+Let’s look at the difference between a visual identity and a brand.

-3. Brands increase loyalty – customers become loyal to brands they can identify with emotionally.
+- Brands increase loyalty – customers feel loyal to brands they can identify with emotionally.

-4. Good brands create perceptions of quality, the single most important contributor to a company’s return on investment.
+- Good brands create perceptions of quality – the single most important contributor to a company’s return on investment.

-7. A powerful brand creates a halo effect, which motivates people to be more forgiving of inferior service (i.e. Blackberry).
+- A powerful brand creates a halo effect, which motivates people to be more forgiving of inferior service.

 Once a brand strategy is in place, be prepared to back it up with a strong implementation strategy for corporate communications, marketing and internal communications.